 “One MyPlate Does Not Fit All – Novel Dietary Approaches”*

-It was very exciting to illustrate how to use the genetic profile to provide clues for potential disease, and to help understand root causes of a patient’s disease and symptoms.
+I illustrated how dietitians can use genetic profiles to provide clues for potential disease, and to help understand root causes of a patient’s disease and symptoms.

-And since nutrition — the foods you eat and the supplements your take — is a constant environmental factor, it plays a key role in gene expression (epigenetics).
+Nutrition includes the foods you eat and the supplements your take; nutrition is an environmental factor that plays a key role in gene expression.

-Nutrigenomics provides an exciting new tool for RDs to personalize nutrition care by matching diet and lifestyle with a client’s genotype and biochemical individuality to optimize health.
+Nutrigenomics provides an exciting new tool for RDs to personalize nutrition care and optimize health by matching diet and lifestyle with a client’s genotype and biochemical individuality.

 *“One MyPlate Does Not Fit All – Novel Dietary Approaches,” presented by Janet Zarowitz, MS, RD, CDN at Westchester/Rockland Dietetic Association Clinical Update, December 3, 2015